Sv443-Network/SvCoreLib/docs.md

 <!-- #SECTION HTTP -->
 ## HTTP
-This subsection, accessed with `scl.http`, offers functions that make using Node's builtin `http` and `https` modules easier to use.
+This subsection, accessed with `scl.http`, offers functions that make using Node's builtin `http` and `https` modules and third-party packages based on them easier to use.

 <br><br>